Joel-Mendez0/I2C-Bit-Banging-ESP32/README.md

 ## Features

 - Custom I2C bit-banging implementation.
-- Supports data transmission and reception between two ESP32s.
-- Handles 1000-byte data transfers in approximately 173 milliseconds.
+- Handles 1000-byte data transfers in approximately 450 milliseconds.
 - Optimized for performance with efficient use of DRAM and IRAM.
 - Fully implemented in C using the ESP-IDF framework.